JulietteHoisnard/blog/_posts/2024-04-22-what-it-takes-to-be-a-great-leader.markdown

 There are many things that you can do to build trust which are summarized into 5 steps:

 - Engage

 First step is to engage with your client: your client is putting a bet on you, on the fact that maybe you are going to show yourself to be helpful to them.
 Be generous, show directly what you can provide to your client for free or for a small amount of their time.
 If clients come to the point that they reach out to a consultancy or to an advisor, it means that they found out an issue for which they don't have the right resource to resolve it.

 - Listen

 Listen actively to your client, ask questions around, observe,show that you care about what your client is saying.

 - Frame

 When you listened enough to your client, you are able to define and encapsulate the problem of your client.

 - Envision

 Don't go too fast to giving the solution!
 The idea here is to, together with your client, build the ideal final product, the ideal state of your company.

 - Commit

-  Once you've built this vision on how the final state shouldlook like you have to determine:
+Once you've built this vision on how the final state should look like you have to determine:

 * what stands in the way of achieving the solution,
 * what the involved parties are willing to do about it,